oceanprotocol-archive/OEPs/7/v0.3/README.md

 * The DID resolving capabilities MUST be exposed in the client libraries, enabling to resolve a DDO directly in a totally transparent way
 * ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER
-* KEEPER stores on-chain only the essential information about ASSETS
 * PROVIDERS store the ASSET metadata off-chain
-* KEEPER doesn't store any ASSET metadata
 * OCEAN doesn't store ASSET contents (e.g. files)
 * An ASSET is modeled in OCEAN as on-chain information stored in the KEEPER and metadata stored in OCEANDB
 * ASSETS on-chain information only can be modified by OWNERS or DELEGATED USERS